catamtz3/AVL-verify/README.md

 ## Grading

 We will be running an autograder to grade your submission.
-All the tests are public, so your final grade on Gradescope will be what goes into the gradebook.
+All the tests are visible, so your final grade on Gradescope will be what goes into the gradebook.
 The points will be weighted more heavily on our stress tests, so note that the majority of the points you can get require that your code works without question.

 ## Testing